Todhill Wind Farm Community Fund (Larbert, Stenhousemuir & Torwood)

 - Reducing carbon footprint: The Panel wants groups to consider how they will reduce any carbon footprint associated with the project.

-- Timescales: Projects must be completed within a 12-month period.
+- Timescales: Projects must be completed within 12 months.
 Please note that multi-year grants (grants stretching over a period of years) are currently not available from the Fund.
 Since projects cannot be funded retrospectively, please ensure that your application is for a project that only commences after decisions on awards are made.

 Who can apply?

 Groups and organisations working to benefit people in any of the three communities can apply.
 You don’t need to be a registered charity to apply, but your group/organisation must meet our standard eligibility criteria.

 Applications from groups/organisations located out with the fund area will be considered on a case-by-case basis and must demonstrate a clear benefit for residents within the fund area.

 Information on what the fund cannot support is provided here.